-Main Goddess – Amman, facing the north.
-It was believed by the ancient kings that Gods and Goddess facing north will bless the kings with victory in the battle.
-Hence all the ancient kings used to pray Vekkali Amman before leaving to the battle field.
-Gochenkan Chola who was born in Woraiyur, built this temple for Goddess Shakthi.
+The Main Goddess – Amman, is facing the north in this temple.
+It was believed by the ancient kings that the Gods and Goddess facing north bless the kings with victory in the battle.
+Hence all the ancient kings offer special poojas to this Amman before leaving to the battle field.
+King Gochenkan Chola who was born in Woraiyur, built this temple for Goddess Shakthi.

 Vekkaliamman temple doesn't have any roof.
 The Moolavar is open to the sky, be it rain or shine.
 It is said that, many attempts have been made to build a roof for this temple at various times, which ended in vain.

 Generally in Shakti temples without roof, the deity is seen bending the left leg and the right placed on the demon.
 But here, it is a rare form that Mother Vekkali Amman is seen with her left leg on the demon and the right bent.

 People use to submit their problems in writing and tie it in the trident.
 They believe that the Amman would go through their petitions and redress their grievances.
 They light lamps in her shrine for removal of obstacles in marriage talks and also get the adverse aspects on their children solved.

 The Legend for not having the roof

 An ancient saint, Sarama Rishi who lived in Woraiyur owned a wonderful garden with rare flowers in it.
 He used to worship Thayumanavar swamy in Trichy every day, offering garland out of flowers from his own garden, to Lord Shiva.

 A local florist, Pranthakan, saw the beauty of those flowers and started stealing them regularly from Sarama Rishi's garden and supplied to the Palace, to keep himself in the good books of the king.